directus-labs/guest-authoring/directus-job-board-platform/index.md

   );
 }
 ```

-Create a new file named `Modal.css` in your **components** and copy the CSS styles [here](https://github.com/preshenv/directus-solidstart-job-board/blob/main/src/components/Modal.css)to it.
+Create a new file named `Modal.css` in your `components` directory and copy the CSS styles [here](https://github.com/preshenv/directus-solidstart-job-board/blob/main/src/components/Modal.css) to it.

-Log in with admin credentials, and click on the **Add New Job** button to create a new job, you can also edit and delete a job by clicking on the edit and delete buttons respectively
+Log in with admin credentials, and click on the **Add New Job** button to create a new job, you can also edit and delete a job by clicking on the edit and delete buttons respectively.

 ![Add new job modal](<Screenshot 2024-07-02 at 12.01.27.png>)

 ## Implementing Search and Filters

-To implement job searching and filtering functionalities, update the code in your `components/JobList.tsx` file with the following:
+Update the code in your `components/JobList.tsx` file:

 ```jsx
 import { For, Show, createMemo, createSignal } from "solid-js";